Choosing The Best Blue Sapphire For Your Engagement Ring: What You Need To Know

 There is also some debate about whether a treated sapphire of natural origin can still be classed as “natural” even though its appearance has been artificially enhanced.
 Because there is no set standard in this regard, some jewelry retailers market the stones in blue sapphire rings as natural but omit the fact that they have been treated.
 Strictly speaking, these retailers aren’t lying, but they are not being completely honest about their products either.
 A reputable jeweler will either state when a gem has been treated or provide you with a gem grading report at your request.

 As mentioned above, each sapphire stone is appraised according to its individual characteristics.
 This is because no two gems are alike, even when they are sourced from the same location.
 Experts use the 4Cs to evaluate sapphires and other colored gemstones, which include color, carat, clarity, and cut.
 As a buyer, you can also use the 4Cs to determine whether a sapphire is value for money or not.
-Here is a brief overview of what to look for:
+Here is a brief overview of what to look for in quality sapphires:

-• Color refers to the sapphire’s shade of blue.
-Generally, stones that exhibit a high level of saturation are the most valuable.
-However, bear in mind that lower-grade sapphire is often treated to make it more attractive and that there is no way of knowing if a stone has been treated unless you obtain a certified grading report from the seller.
+- Color refers to the sapphire’s shade of blue.
+The most valued blue sapphires are characterized by their vivid color saturation, specifically in velvety blue to violetish blue tones.
+However, bear in mind that lower-grade sapphire (i.e., gems of a lighter blue color with more visible inclusions) is often treated to make it more attractive and that there is no way of knowing if a stone has been treated unless you obtain a certified grading report from the seller.

-• Cut describes the way a sapphire has been faceted.
+- Cut describes the way a sapphire has been faceted.
 This includes symmetry, windowing, extinction, and brilliance.
-Some popular cuts for sapphire include oval, round, and cushion.
+Note that the term “cut” does not mean the same thing as “shape.”
+Shape refers to the silhouette of a gemstone when viewed from above.
+Some popular shapes for sapphire include oval, round, and cushion.

 Generally, white metals like sterling silver, platinum, and white gold are chosen to accompany a blue sapphire in an engagement ring setting, and for a good reason.
 These metals create a lot of contrast between themselves and the sapphire, making the stone’s color appear more intense.
 The distinction is even more effective in jewelry settings that feature white diamonds as accent stones since the diamonds’ brilliance elevates the cool blue tones of the sapphire.